invisiblearts/Juicy/README.md

 # Usage
 ## Run!
-First of allyYou need redis and mongodb set up. then...
+First of all you need redis and mongodb set up. then...
 ```
 npm install